 Are you selling products that are higher priced than your competitors?
 Chances are good that your prospects will say “your price is too high,” “I can’t afford it,” or “that’s a lot of money.”
-If you have ever heard these questions, I’d like to share a story that will help you overcome most price sensitive concerns.
+If you have ever heard these questions, I’d like to share a story of why buying cheap is really expensive!

 About 5 years ago my wife and I made a decision to buy an additional car.
 I set our budget to what I thought I could afford, which was $8,000.
 We could have spent an additional $10,000 for a new car, but I didn’t explore that option because I thought it unaffordable.
 After conducting a little research, we found a second hand car that met our budget and requirements and made the purchase.
 That was when the trouble began…

 As soon as my wife drove the car out from the dealership, it stopped.
 She was stranded in peak hour traffic at a busy intersection, suffering insults from angry, unempathetic drivers.
 The dealership arranged help and fixed the problem, but this was only the first of many troubles.

 Over the following weeks and years, the car continued to suffer major issues.
 The cost of repairs (on top of servicing) averaged $1,200/yr.
 A few weeks ago, the car had a major heart attack (i.e. engine failure) and now has its final resting place in the scrap yard.

 The price of the car was $8,000.
 Repairs totalled $6,000 over 5 years.
 The total cost of the car per year was $2,800.

 If we had bought a new car with a $18,000 price tag, we would reasonably expect that it would last 10 years.
 Repairs over this period would amount to around $5,0001.
 The total cost of the car per year would have been $2,300.